Athletics at the 2008 Summer Olympics – Men's discus throw: Background

 This was the 26th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
-The returning finalists from the 2004 Games were two-time gold medalist (and 1996 finalist) Virgilijus Alekna of Lithuania, silver medalist Zoltán Kővágó of Hungary, bronze medalist (and 2000 finalist) Aleksander Tammert of Estonia, fifth-place finisher Frantz Kruger of South Africa, sixth-place finisher Casey Malone of the United States, eleventh-place finisher Gabor Mate of Hungary, and Róbert Fazekas (also of Hungary), who had initially won in 2004 but had been disqualified for doping.
+The returning finalists from the 2004 Games were two-time gold medalist (and 1996 finalist) Virgilijus Alekna of Lithuania, silver medalist Zoltán Kővágó of Hungary, bronze medalist (and 2000 finalist) Aleksander Tammert of Estonia, fifth-place finisher Frantz Kruger of South Africa, sixth-place finisher Casey Malone of the United States, eleventh-place finisher Gábor Máté of Hungary, and Róbert Fazekas (also of Hungary), who had initially won in 2004 but had been disqualified for doping.
 Alekna had won the 2003 and 2005 world championships as well as the 2000 and 2004 Olympics.
 The 2007 world champion was Gerd Kanter of Estonia.
 Alekna and Kanter were favored in Beijing.

 The British Virgin Islands made its debut in the men's discus throw.
 The United States made its 25th appearance, most of any nation, having missed only the boycotted 1980 Games.